You are here

 Counselor Education Ph.D.

-The Ph.D. in Counselor Education is currently accepting applications for the Fall 2017 semester.
+The Ph.D. in Counselor Education is currently accepting applications for Fall 2020 semester.
 Please contact Dr. Anna Viviani at Anna.Viviani@indstate.edu with any further questions.

-Program Mission - The mission of the Counselor Education Ph.D.
+The mission of the Counselor Education Ph.D.
 (CE) program is to prepare professionals to function in the roles of educator, supervisor, leader, researcher, advocate and practitioner.
-The program’s approach to learning is student centered and dedicated to student growth and development.
+The program’s approach to learning is student-centered and dedicated to student growth and development.
 The CE Ph.D. program is designed to build upon and extend the counseling knowledge and professional practice skills acquired through a Masters program.

 Although students must meet certain program requirements, our program is sufficiently flexible for students to pursue personal career goals through a variety of training experiences such as practica, teaching, research, and community and university work experiences.
 Faculty members represent a broad range of professional and research interests, theoretical perspectives, and treatment modalities.
 This faculty diversity, the small number of students admitted each year, and the individual attention, concern, and support of our faculty allow students to participate in personalized programs geared toward individual interests, needs, and career goals.

-Program Description - Indiana State University offers the Doctor of Philosophy in Guidance and Psychological Services with a specialization in Counselor Education.
-The doctoral program prepares students to assume positions in university teaching and research, management positions in community service agencies, and within state and federal government agencies and private practice.
+The doctoral program in Counselor Education prepares students to assume positions in university teaching and research, management positions in community service agencies, state and federal government agencies and private practice.
 The program expects students to become contributing counselor educators and administrators.
-It provides each student with opportunities for sound instruction, individual study, supervised field work, professional project work and research.
+Students have opportunities for sound instruction, individual study, research, and supervised fieldwork.
 Each student's program of study is characterized by individualized attention and planning and is based on a close working relationship with the faculty and with other students.
 The specific program for each student reflects that student’s experience, needs, interests, and goals.
 It is planned jointly by the student, advisor, and his or her doctoral committee.

 Admission criteria include: